 And that’s okay.

-3. Be involved.
-In addition to working hard at the academics, consider joining a club or other activities at your community college that can help your application to a bachelor’s-degree granting institution when the time comes.
+In addition to working hard at the academics, consider joining a club or other activities at your community college.
+These can help your application to a bachelor’s-degree granting institution when the time comes.